CHR-onicles/SpotlightProgramGUI/README.md

 It retrieves the windows spotlight photos (These are the nature-filled wallpapers on your lockscreen on Win 10) and allows the user to preview, favorite, delete or export on-the-go.
 These photos are usually set by default as your lockscreen, but it is worth mentioning that you should at least check to be sure.
-App has simple features and has good amount of tooltips to describe the functions of wdigets when you hover over them.
+App has simple features and has a good amount of tooltips to describe the functions of widgets when you hover over them.

 ## Requirements
 > * Windows 10